Secure Nginx with Let’s Encrypt on AlmaLinux 9

 https://www.ssllabs.com/ssltest/analyze.html?d=nginx.orcacore.net

-Secure Nginx with Lets Encrypt on AlmaLinux 9
+Secure Nginx with Let's Encrypt on AlmaLinux 9

 Here you will get an A grade from your SSL certificate.
 Also, you can access your website using the HTTPs prefix.
+Now you should renew certificates periodically to keep this setup working.
+Let’s see how to do that.

-At this point, you have learned Secure Nginx with Lets Encrypt on AlmaLinux 9.
+At this point, you have learned Secure Nginx with Let’s Encrypt on AlmaLinux 9.
 Let’s Encrypt certificates are valid for 90 days, but it’s recommended that you renew the certificates every 60 days.

 You can test automatic renewal for your certificates with the following command: